tlcada/commentpotato/README.md

 # Commentpotato

 CommentPotato is a tool that allows you to automatically fetch random YouTube videos and the most liked comment on a video.
+It can also create images based on fetched data, post these images to Twitter, create automatically YouTube videos and so on.

 ![client](preview.jpg?raw=true)